N2B-iEEG/elec_vis/README.md

 # How to use
 - Install the [dependencies](#Dependencies)
 - In [config.json](config.json), enter your monitor's width and height (in pixel) and MRIcroGL directory.
 Knowledge of screen size allows MRIcroGL to choose a window size appropriate for visualization
 - Prepare an electrode table that has the following columns (output of reconstruction).
-A demo table can be found at [demo/demo.xlsx](demo/demo.xlsx).
+A demo table can be found at [demo/demo.csv](demo/demo.csv).
+The table can be comma-separated (.csv) or an excel spreadsheet (xls, xlsx, xlsm, etc.)
   - `channel` (e.g. LAMu)
   - `native_x` (in mm, so below)
   - `native_y`